 Fog waves: surfing is not possible | Photo: JR Hott

-Last week, remarkable images of wave clouds were captured by a helicopter pilot as they rolled off the sea and inland, completely engulfing buildings in Panama Beach City.
+Last week, a helicopter pilot captured remarkable images of wave clouds rolling off the sea and inland, completely engulfing buildings in Panama Beach City.

 JR Hott of Panhandle Helicopter spotted the remarkable clouds, which looked like waves cresting over the tall condominiums facing out onto the Gulf of Mexico.